 What Are The Sentences For A Misdemeanor Conviction?

 There are three classes of misdemeanors in Michigan, which each carry a different range of penalties:

-- 1 year in jail and/or $1,000 in fines–This range of offenses includes larceny of property between $200 and $1,000, and intentional discharge of a firearm without the intent to injure
+- One year in jail and/or $1,000 in fines –This range of offenses includes larceny of property between $200 and $1,000, and intentional discharge of a firearm without the intent to injure.

-- 2 years in prison and/or fines up to $2,000–These so-called high court misdemeanors include offenses such as negligent homicide by vehicle and indecent exposure
+- Two years in prison and/or fines up to $2,000 –These so-called high court misdemeanors include offenses such as negligent homicide by vehicle and indecent exposure.

 Felonies are more serious crimes than misdemeanors.
 A conviction will almost always involve a prison sentence and depending on the crime, you may also receive fines, which can reach into the hundreds of thousands or even millions of dollars.
 In addition to these penalties, you will face collateral consequences such as restrictions on your right to own firearms or to vote.
 While both felonies and misdemeanors will be visible on your criminal record, a felony has a much higher chance of interfering with your ability to get a job or to qualify for professional licenses.